MOSO Real Estate Agent - Licensing and Onboarding

 Licensing and Onboarding

-DFPI MLO License
+DFPI MLO License (CA LO License)

 DRE-Endorsed MLO License

-Has a DFPI license
+Currently has a DFPI MLO license

-Has a DRE license
+Currently has a DRE and DFPI MLO license

 Complete Pre-Licensing Education

-- Visit the OnlineEd Loan Factory Portal to create an account
+1. Visit the OnlineEd Loan Factory Portal to create an account

-- Select all three required courses (Real Estate Principles, Real Estate Practice, and Real Estate Finance)
+2. Select all three required courses (Real Estate Principles, Real Estate Practice, and Real Estate Finance)

-- Apply code LOAN30 to receive a 30% discount
+3. Apply code LOAN30 to receive a 30% discount

 Apply for Exam/License

-- Choose option "Applying for an exam or exam/license ... account?" and complete the "Salesperson Examination/License Application (RE 435)"
+2. Select "Applying for an exam or exam/license ... account?" and complete the "Salesperson Examination/License Application (RE 435)"

-- Pay the fee
+3. Pay the fee

 Pass the Exam

-Applying for the license
+Apply for the License

-Hang your license with Loan Factory
+Transfer your license to Loan Factory

-- Login to your eLicensing account
+• Log in to your eLicensing account

-- Hang your license with Loan Factory (DRE #: 10771313)
+• Transfer your license to Loan Factory (DRE #: 01771313)

 Sign the Real Estate Independent Contractor Agreement with Loan Factory.
 This may be automated and you may be able to sign online, as part of the onboarding process.